macrocosme/research_documentation/research_documentation/alert_docker/README.md

 ------
 Once the image running, MySQL is reachable at `0.0.0.0:40001` from outside of docker (e.g. local MySQL workbench), and at `alert_database_mysql:3306` from within docker (any container connecting to the *alert_bridge* network).

+Default User settings:
+- user: `root`
+- pasword: `example`

-Default User settings (to be changed for real life usage):
+* Note that this simple setting should be changed for real life usage.

-user: root
-pasword: example

 Jupyter Notebook
 ----------------